 Introduce an IOC to model the AI/ML updating capabilities, it might be named MLupdate.

-- Following a request, the MLupdate creates an instance for the request and may update that instance with status related to that request.
+- Following a request by the AI/ML MnS consumer, the MLupdate creates an instance for the request at the producer and may update that instance with status related to that request.
 The request IOC might be named MLupdateRequest.
 MLupdate may also notify the MnS consumer who initiated the request of the corresponding action taken regarding the request, e.g. an associated ML update job has been instantiated for the updating.

-- It is possible, that the new updates are pre-available before the request, e.g., as learned through a reinforcement learning process.
+- It is possible, that the new updates are already available before the request, e.g., as learned through a reinforcement learning process.
 In such a case, the request for update may follow an indication that there are available updates.

-- The request for updating ML capabilities may state the identifier of the specific AI/MLEntity that the MnS consumer wishes to be updated.
+- The request for updating ML capabilities may state the identifier of the specific MLEntity that the consumer wishes to be updated.

-- The request for update may be constrained by specific requirements, i.e., the MnS consumer may request that the update only happens if certain characteristics/ update-trigger conditions are fulfilled.
-E.g., In particular, the MLupdateRequest may specify a performanceGainThreshold which defines the minimum performance gain that shall be achieved with the update.
+- The request for update may be constrained by specific requirements, i.e., the consumer may request that the update only happens if certain characteristics/ update-trigger conditions are fulfilled. e.g., in particular, the MLupdateRequest may specify a performanceGainThreshold which defines the minimum performance gain that shall be achieved with the update.

 - An update job, say named as MLupdateJob can be instantiated by MLupdate in response to an MLupdateRequest.
 Alternatively, the MLupdateJob can also be instantiated directly by an authorized MnS consumer.

-- The MnS producer may employ any of the other AI/ML management services to fulfil the update.
-For example, the MnS producer may trigger a training or retraining process or may trigger a loading process.
+- The AI/ML inference MnS producer may employ any of the other AI/ML management services to fulfil the update.
+For example, the AI/ML inference MnS producer may trigger a training or re-training process or may trigger a uploading process of new/updated ML entity/entities.
 The triggered process may provide respective notifications to the MLupdate or to any MnS consumer that may wish to be informed that such processes have been undertaken.

 5.2.8.5 Evaluation